zephyrnexus-code/eTracker-policy/index.md

-Privacy Policy for eTracker app
+Privacy Policy for eTracker

-Last Updated: 17/05/2025
+Last Updated: [17/05/2025]
 Introduction
-Welcome to eTracker App.
+Welcome to eTracker.
 This privacy policy explains how we handle information when you use our mobile application.
 We are committed to protecting your privacy and ensuring you understand how your data is managed.
 Data Collection and Storage
 eTracker does not collect, store, or transmit any personal data to external servers.
 All of your financial information, expense records, budget settings, and any other data you input into the app is stored exclusively on your device's local storage.
 We have designed our app with privacy as a priority.
 Information Stored Locally on Your Device
 The following information is stored locally on your device only: